-Compose a narrative that provides a comprehensive description of your proposed project.
+Compose a comprehensive description of your proposed project.
 Your narrative should be succinct, well organized, and free of technical terms and jargon so that peer reviewers can understand the proposed project.

-You must limit the narrative to fifteen single-spaced pages with one-inch margins and a font size of at least eleven point.
+You must limit the narrative to eight single-spaced pages with one-inch margins and a font size of at least eleven point.
 Do not include an executive summary or a table of contents.
 You may include images, charts, diagrams, footnotes, and endnotes if they fit within the page limit.